Infrared fire detection technologies: uses, advantages, and disadvantages

 The fire protection system intervenes when a fire has already broken out.
 Its role is not to prevent a fire from occurring, but rather limit its spread and consequences.
 The FPS cover a wide range of equipment, from fire doors to smoke extraction systems, as well as all extinguishing systems (fire extinguishers, water sprinklers, foam, powder or inert gases extinguishers, water curtains etc.).
 These are fixed systems that operate autonomously and respond rapidly in the event of an anomaly.
 They are essential in industrial buildings, preventing a minor incident from reaching catastrophic proportions.

-Fire detection systems, on the other hand, act upstream of the incident: their role is to detect a fire before it breaks out fully and causes irreparable damage to the company.
+A fire detection system, on the other hand, acts upstream of the incident: the role of a fire detection system is to detect a fire before it breaks out fully and causes irreparable damage to the company.

 How do you choose your fire safety equipment?